OctavioProfeta/OctavioProfeta.github.io/index.md

 {: style="text-align: justify;"}
 We can see that the second World War is the most represented war in movies, with 2 topics out of 4.
 This is not surprising, as the second World War can be considered the most important war in the history of mankind.

+We'll take a more specific look on war as a societal fear in movies later on.
 ## Make movies, not war

 {: style="text-align: justify;"}